padrino/padrino-docs/guides/08_advanced-usage/08_padrino-and-omniauth-overview.html.md

 ---
-date: 2011-05-10
-author: DAddYE
-email: d.dagostino@lipsiasoft.com
-categories: ruby faqs
-tags: padrino ruby sinatra omniauth
+chapter: Advanced Usage
 title: Padrino and OmniAuth Overview
 ---

+# Padrino and OmniAuth Overview

-In this post, we will show you how to mix our [Access Control](https://github.com/padrino/padrino-framework/blob/master/padrino-admin/lib/padrino-admin/access_control.rb) described [here](/guides/features/padrino-admin/) with the beautiful [omniauth](https://github.com/intridea/omniauth) rack middleware.
+This article will show you how to mix our [Access Control](https://github.com/padrino/padrino-framework/blob/master/padrino-admin/lib/padrino-admin/access_control.rb) described [here](/guides/features/padrino-admin/) with the beautiful [omniauth](https://github.com/intridea/omniauth) rack middleware.

 The Padrino admin authentication and access control system provides a simple foundation from which you can create your authentication system.
 Combined with [omniauth](https://github.com/intridea/omniauth) you can then easily leverage the system to allow authentication through a variety of methods.
 Read below for more details on how to integrate them.